-If you’re wondering why so many of us have frizz, here’s what a scientist would tell you: Frizzing is due to a reconfiguration of the hydrogen bonds within the hair.
+If you’re wondering why so many of us deal with unwanted frizz, here’s what a scientist would tell you: Frizzing is due to a reconfiguration of the hydrogen bonds within the hair.
 Hydrogen bonds occur when molecules on keratin strands each form a weak attraction with the same water molecule, thereby indirectly bonding the two keratin proteins together.

 Humid air has way more water molecules than dry air, so a strand of hair on a humid day will form many more hydrogen bonds.
 The result is the hair folding itself back.
-So curly hair gets curlier and loses its definition, and any damage—split ends, breakage, etc—will become more apparent and will cause the frizz effect.
-Hair that usually has a little frizz has a whole mess of frizz when it goes outside on a humid day or moves through a sweat session at the gym or out dancing.
-But fear not, with the right frizz fighting techniques, tools and ingredients, you can avoid having a mane meltdown.
+So curly hair gets curlier and loses its definition, and any damage—split ends, breakage, etc.—will become more apparent.
+This effect is exacerbated by humid days, a sweat session at the gym, or even going out dancing.
+But fear not, with the right frizz fighting techniques, tools and ingredients, you can avoid any unwanted frizz.

 Start in the shower

 Unwanted frizz and flyaways are inevitable for hair that’s even the slightest bit dry or damaged.
 So the first step to fighting it is giving your hair exactly what it needs—dry hair craves moisture and damaged hair needs ingredients that repair and strengthen it.
 Argan oil is specifically called out for its moisturizing properties in an article in the International Journal of Trichology (that’s the science of hair and scalp).
 It was found that increasing the moisture content of hair “improves the conductivity of the hair and neutralizes the static charge”—in other words, hair is less frizzy and prone to flyaways when argan oil is applied.
 It also states that lubricating the cuticle with argan oil helps stop the absorption of water molecules and prevents split ends, all while adding shine.

 Do you know how to properly wash your hair?